At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Cram er--Lundberg risk processes with level-dependent premium rate

 Let, for example, $\alpha\in(1/2,1)$.
 Then

-Therefore, for $C_1:=c_0e^{c_2}/\theta\mu>0$ and $C_2:=\theta\mu^2/\lambda(1-\alpha)>0$,
+Therefore, for $C_1:=c_0e^{c_3}/\theta\mu>0$ and $C_2:=\theta\mu^2/\lambda(1-\alpha)>0$,

-Let us extend these results for not necessarily exponential distributions where there are no formulas like \eqref{psi.x.formula} for $\psi(x)$ available.
+Let us extend these results to not necessarily exponential distributions where there are no formulas like \eqref{psi.x.formula} for $\psi(x)$ available.
 In that case we can only derive lower and upper bounds for $\psi(x)$.